Automating an Installer

 Automate the unattended or quiet installation of an online installer, offline installer, or Package Manager using the command line interface (CLI).

 An online installer is a lightweight executable containing no packages in itself, but installs a product by downloading the necessary packages from the internet.
-An offline installer contains the complete set of packages needed for the product, which are bundled into a one-time download.
-Since offline installers contain the complete contents of software, it typically takes longer to download.
+An offline installer bundles a complete set of packages for the product into a one-time download.
+Offline installers contain the complete contents of software and so take longer to download.

 - Navigate to ni.com/downloads and search for the product you want to install.
-If you are installing Package Manager, navigate to the Package Manager download page.
+If you are installing Package Manager, navigate to the corresponding download page.

-- Select the product version, edition, and driver software you need, if applicable.
+- Select the product version, edition, and any necessary driver software.

 - Determine the installer type you need and complete the corresponding steps to download and run the installer.